 The DCAC is a small black box which of course is perfect for a one man show.
 A simple rope swing and a dark grey suit make up the stage design.
 The suit is a symbol of Thomas’s deceased father and a bit more that I will leave for the reader to witness at the show.
 The lighting by Marianne Meadows was imaginative and well designed.
 Chris Pifer’s sound design is composed of a radio that plays dialog between Dan and his mother along with some pretty amazing background sound effects — coupled with the aforementioned lighting they create an eerie feeling of impending doom.

 This work is a very edgy piece of theatre that leaves one wanting to know more about Mr. Walsh along with his other writings — I think that is part of what theatre is about.
-My program said this will be the last one man show for Mr. Brick because of health, commitment and talent.
+My program said this will be the last one man show for Mr. Brick because of health.
 Let me assure you that Mr. Brick’s talent is a treasure everyone should discover.